Mills33/RADiKal/README.md

 [Draft]

-Currently the scripts that make up RADiKal take raw unprocessed RAD reads and create painted chromosomes (see below) which gives and indication about the genetic variation present in the population.
+Currently the scripts that make up RADiKal take raw unprocessed RAD reads and create painted chromosomes (see below) which gives and indication about the genetic variation (labelled score in image where a higher score indicates higher variation compared to a reference genome) present in the population.
 RADiKal produces several plots which all contribute to understanding the genetic diversity in a population.

 ![Painted_chromosome_variation](https://user-images.githubusercontent.com/23661194/109863479-9776a200-7c59-11eb-88aa-a022b106a5c1.png)